Jesper Svensson (bowler): 2021 season

 Svensson was winless in the 2021 PBA Tour season.

 2022 season

 On February 9, 2022, Svensson won his eleventh PBA Tour title in the David Small's Best of the Best Championship, held in Jackson, Michigan.
 Having qualified as the top seed, he defeated fellow lefty Packy Hanrahan in his lone finals match by a score of 248–216 to claim the victory.

 In the 2022 PBA Playoffs, the 14th-seeded Svensson stunned #3 seed E. J. Tackett two points to one to advance to the Round of 8.
 He was then defeated by #6 seed Tommy Jones, also by a two points to one score.

-PBA Tour titles

-Major tournament wins are in bold text.